History of College football in Timeline

 In 2009, Boise State played TCU in the Fiesta Bowl, marking the first time two schools from non-AQ conferences played each other in a BCS bowl game.

-In the 2009 season, there were 34 bowl games, inviting 68 of the 120 Division I FBS teams to play.
+In 2009, there were 34 bowl games, which meant that 68 of the 120 Division I FBS teams were invited to play in a bowl game.

 2012: Northern Illinois Reaches BCS Bowl Game

-In 2012, Northern Illinois became the last team from a non-AQ conference to reach a BCS bowl game.
+In 2012, Northern Illinois was the last team from the non-AQ ranks to reach a BCS bowl game in the BCS era.

 2013: Northern Illinois Plays in Orange Bowl